 Receptionists need to have an outline of the reason you are calling.
 This means you might need to share some of your own health information.

-Everyone who provides an NHS service is bound to keep your private health information confidential.
+Everyone who provides an NHS service is bound to keep your private health information confidential, including the reception team.
 You don't need to share very detailed information but you could think before you call about how you might describe your symptoms to a friend.

 Practice receptionists, patient advisors and care co-ordinators all have an important role in supporting you to access the care you need.
 The information you give to this team helps the GP or other healthcare professional to plan their workload for the day, so that patients in the greatest need are dealt with first.